ap-atul/Torpido/logs/README.md

    - FFmpeg : to split the video and audio AND to merge the video and audio
    - OpenCV : to process the video for Motion, Text, and Blur Detection
    - Wavelet : to process the audio for Audio De-nosing
+   - pympeg : ffmpeg command generator
+   - pmpi : python message passing interface, simple pipe communication
+   - manager : prlimit to add constraints on the process using the os module

 ### Min Notes
    - FFT is very slow ```O(n)```